raynergoh/tp/docs/DeveloperGuide.md

 * 1a.
 System detects an error in the entered data (invalid index).

   * 1a1.
 System displays error message that the specified index is invalid.
     Use case resumes from step 1.

 * 2a.
 System fails to edit the contact information due to a system error.

   * 2a1.
-System displays an error message indicating the failure.

-    Use case ends.
+System displays an error message indicating the failure. <br> Use case ends.

 ### Non-Functional Requirements